-Sound Advice - We understand the franchise re-sale brokerage market.
+Expert Advice - we understand the franchise re-sale brokerage market.
 We give accurate valuation and sale guidance that franchisors are legally unable to provide to their franchisees.
 By working directly with franchisors and adhering to franchisor criteria, we ensure that only qualified buyers are presented as potential buyers.

 Representative Franchise Re-Sales